70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 51. Welsh brides are pretty good at making sure their bridesmaids get a chance to tie the knot too.
 The bridal bouquet customarily includes myrtle, a herb that symbolises love.
 The bride will give a cutting of myrtle to each of her bridesmaids, who must plant it.
 The first one it blooms for will be the next bride.

 52. Forget a quick drink before the ceremony, in Lebanon it's an all out party!
-The pre-wedding celebration, known as the Zaffe, is a performance made up by a zaffe group, consisting of dancers, singers and drummers in traditional costumes.
+Their traditional wedding customs include something known as the Zaffe, which is a performance made up by a zaffe group, consisting of dancers, singers and drummers in traditional costumes.
 They lead the guests to the bride's house, where the couple is showered in flower petals, before being escorted to the ceremony with music and drums.
 Then they'll lead them from the wedding reception to the dance floor before the first dance.

 53. Forget matching bridesmaid dresses!
 Especially popular in West Africa is the tradition of Asoebi: matching ceremonial fabric that the entire family and close friends of the bride and groom will wear during the wedding.
 The bride and groom's families will each have their own asoebi making it very easy to tell who is with who!